pcdshub/typhos/docs/source/unit_tests.rst

   ``export QT_QPA_PLUGIN=offscreen``.
 - Cloud builds use the latest versions of packages, which may differ from the ones you have installed locally.
+- Ideally, the test suite should pass both on local hardware with the default qpa plugin and also on the cloud.